Atanas9205/ai-pain-management-project/README.md

 3. **Real-time Inference** — Optimizing the pipeline for deployment on embedded hardware for continuous, on-device monitoring.
 4. **Clinical Validation** — Conducting controlled clinical trials to validate performance under real-world healthcare conditions.
 5. **Regulatory Pathway Preparation** — Aligning with international medical device standards (e.g., ISO 13485, IEC 62304) for potential commercialization.

+## Ethics & Legal Compliance

+- **Data privacy.** The project uses simulated/anonymized data only; no personally identifiable information (PII) is processed or stored.
+- **Intended use.** Research prototype for educational and exploratory purposes; not a medical device and not for clinical decision-making.
+- **Safety.** No physical device is used on patients in this project; any hardware mock-ups are conceptual only.
+- **Legal.** The workflow is designed to comply with EU GDPR and Bulgarian data protection law.
+No real patient data is collected or shared.
+- **Next steps for compliance.** If real clinical data are introduced, we will obtain ethics approval, informed consent, and apply technical safeguards (pseudonymization, access control, audit logs).

+_This satisfies the project’s “Adherence to legal requirements” criterion._

 ## License
 MIT.
 See LICENSE.